-Mentorship: Each fellow will be paired with a Vanderbilt faculty mentor to promote their
+Mentorship: Each fellow will be paired with Vanderbilt faculty and staff to promote their

-economic evaluation skill development, support career development and expand access to clinical expertise.
-Fellows will be exposed to a diverse array of guest lecturers to expand their networks.
+economic evaluation skill development and support career development.
+Because the fellowship is located at a large teaching hospital, fellows will also have access to clinical expertise relevant to the underlying health conditions.
+Fellows will be exposed to a diverse array of invited guest lecturers to expand their networks.

 Additional Professional Development Opportunities: This fellowship program is also intended